OnstakInc/cisco-hyperfabric-ai/Lab-Guide/Lab-02/README.md

 ---

-### Create Fabric and BOM using the Hyperfabric designer
+### Create a Large Size Nexus Hyperfabric AI solution using the Cisco Nexus Hyperfabric designer

 Login into Cisco Hyperfabric AI portal using the URL listed below: https://hyperfabric.cisco.com